biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 BioHackrXiv publications are generated from simple powerful markdown/LaTeX templates where the header is a YAML/JSON record that includes the title, authors, affiliations and tags.
 The idea originated from the [pandoc flavoured markdown](https://garrettgman.github.io/rmarkdown/authoring_pandoc_markdown.html) layout that is used in the Journal of Open Source Software (JOSS)[@citesAsAuthority:JOSS].
 Templates are provided as an [example](https://github.com/biohackrxiv/publication-template).

-As described in the BioHackrXiv Elixir 2020 Biohackathon paper (in preparation), metadata is crucial to publications, including acquiring a digital object identifier (DOI).
+As described in the BioHackrXiv ELIXIR 2020 BioHackathon paper (in preparation), metadata is crucial to publications, including acquiring a digital object identifier (DOI).
 DOIs are permanent URIs to PDFs, so publications can be cited by others.
 One interesting aspect is that DOIs support versioning - that means papers can be updated under the same DOI, this is not the case with content-addressable identifiers, such as the Interplanetary File System (IPFS).

 In the existing workflow we host BioHackrXiv.org as a -- so called -- pre-print service with the Open Science Foundation (OSF.io).
 OSF manages the publication submission system and creates a DOI on acceptance.
 A DOI may look like \url{https://doi.org/10.37044/osf.io/km9ux} and should resolve to a hosted PDF.
 Another important identifier is ORCID for authors [@citesAsRecommendedReading:EuropePMC].